A High-Flying Start to 2023 for GO7

 First-quarter accomplishments include a new brand launch, partnering with several global airlines and solidifying the leadership team

-LONDON and MIAMI and TEL AVIV, Israel, April 13, 2023 /CNW/ -- GO7, a travel technology company committed to helping travel brands transform their operations by putting power back into their hands, has had a very active start to 2023.
+LONDON, MIAMI and TEL AVIV, Israel, April 18, 2023 /CNW/ -- GO7, a travel technology company committed to helping travel brands transform their operations by putting power back into their hands, has had a very active start to 2023.
 From the new brand launch in January and the structuring of the GO7 leadership team to the expansion of client relationships with regional and global airlines, GO7 has embarked on its inaugural year with significant growth and industry-wide impact.

 "GO7 was built to move fast and innovate with agility, and that's exactly what we've done in the first quarter of this year," says Meir Hadassi Turner, CEO of GO7.
 "There's a unique confluence of opportunities in the aviation industry right now, and we're confident that our approach, growth path, and Q1 performance reflect that energy and enthusiasm."